gourav-dhaliwal/Melody-mood/README.md

 ## Ashok's Features:
-1.Users can queue songs to play next or later, with drag-and-drop reordering jhgghggyuaguaIAAXJBJaibzs.
+1.Users can queue songs to play next or later, with drag-and-drop reording.
 2.Users can enable Sleep Mode that stops music after a set time.
 3.Users can discover a new song every day.
 4.Users can make their own favorite playlist.